-Report on the other information included in the Annual Report 2020
+Report on the other information included in the Annual Report 2021

-In addition to the financial statements and our auditor's report thereon, the Annual Report 2020 contains other information that consists of:
+In addition to the financial statements and our auditor's report thereon, the Annual Report 2021 contains other information that consists of:

 - the Management report including

 - Foreword;

 - Corporate profile;

-- o Key Figures, Board of Directors Member Profiles and Supervisory Board Member Profiles
+- Key Figures, Board of Directors Member Profiles and Supervisory Board Member Profiles+

-- o Board of Directors' report;
+- Board of Directors' report;

-- Supervisory Board report.
+- Supervisory Board report+

-- The Other information.
+- the Other information.

-Management is responsible for the preparation of other information, including the Report of the Board of Directors in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+Management is responsible for the preparation of other information, including the Report of the Group Executive Board in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.